Tylloxd/civ6-enhanced-adjacency-bonus-ui/README.md

 A Civilization VI mod that enhances the district placement interface by displaying reverse adjacency bonuses - showing the benefits that the new district would provide to existing districts in your city.

+## ⚠️ **IMPORTANT: This mod uses MOCK DATA for demonstration purposes**

+**This mod does NOT provide real reverse adjacency calculations.** It displays a mock "+9 Faith" bonus to demonstrate the UI enhancement technique.
+This is a **proof-of-concept framework** designed for developers who want to integrate actual reverse adjacency calculation logic.

 ## 🎯 What This Mod Does

 When placing a district in Civilization VI, the game normally shows you the adjacency bonuses that the new district would receive from surrounding tiles.
-This mod **adds** information about the reverse adjacency bonuses - the benefits your new district would provide to existing districts.
+This mod **adds** a visual framework for displaying reverse adjacency bonuses - the benefits your new district would provide to existing districts.

-### Before vs After
+### Before vs After (Mock Data Example)
 - **Before**: See only "+2 Gold from River" when placing a Commercial Hub
-- **After**: See "+2 Gold from River, +9 Faith" - now including the reverse bonus
+- **After**: See "+2 Gold from River, +9 Faith" - demonstrating where reverse bonus would appear

 ## ✨ Features